fco3lho/fco3lho/README.md

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

 - 📍 From Curvelo-MG and living in Divinópolis-MG.
-- 📈 Developer of robots and strategies for speculation in the foreign exchange market, especially in yen pairs.
+- 📈 Application developer for automation and strategies for speculation in the foreign exchange market, especially in yen pairs.

  Get in touch 👇🏼